komuw/naz/docs/config.md

 `naz-cli` accepts a json config file.
 The parameters that can be put in that file, what they mean and their default values(if any) are documented here.
+Note that these are also the parameters that `naz.Client` takes.

-The parameters are divided into two categories, (i) parameters that emanate from the SMPP specification and (ii) parameters that are specific to `naz`.
+The parameters are divided into two categories,
+(i) parameters that emanate from the SMPP specification and
+(ii) parameters that are specific to `naz`.

 #### (i) smpp spec parameters
 *parameter* | *meaning*     | *default value*